Explore our R&D with the world’s most dynamic humanoid robot.Read More

 Rather than retrofitting their facilities―typically a cost-prohibitive proposal―many organizations fall back on manual inspections and data collection processes.
 These manual processes are often error prone, expensive and high risk in remote or hazardous environments.
 The errors, data gaps and reporting lags from manual inspections result in further safety and reliability challenges, as maintenance issues and onsite hazards are only identified reactively.

-With workplace injuries resulting in roughly $250 billion per year in direct and indirect costs, identifying risks proactively and removing operators from hazardous areas via automated inspections is sure to have strong ROI.
+With workplace injuries resulting in billions of dollars a year in direct and indirect costs, identifying risks proactively and removing operators from hazardous areas via automated inspections is sure to have strong ROI.
 Luckily, more agile mobile robots are now available that are up to the challenge of inspecting and monitoring areas where traditional automation technology can’t reach.

 Modern mobile robots are more nimble, versatile, and rugged than ever before―increasingly capable of traversing the stairs, grates or tight quarters on a work site.
 These robots are taking on undesirable and risky tasks like industrial inspection, making these processes both safer and more cost-effective.

 Take the operations manager of a power plant at a large electric utility, for example.
 If a routine inspection turns up issues, he must assess the situation quickly and devise a response plan that avoids costly downtime while maximizing employee safety.
 But it’s not always easy to get eyes on potentially hazardous areas and gather the information needed to resolve the issue; taking thermal readings or detecting gas leaks, for example, requires access in close proximity to the problem.